Profile picture of Mark Fretz

 Research Interests: Indoor microbiome, mass timber, facade retrofits, healthy and affordable housing

-Dr. Mark Fretz is a Research Assistant Professor and Associate Director of Outreach at the University of Oregon’s Institute for Health in the Built Environment in the Department of Architecture and directs the Institute’s industry research consortium, Build Health.
-Prior to studying and practicing architecture, Mark was a Lieutenant Commander in the U.S. Public Health Service Commissioned Corps and has transitioned from investigating oral microbiomes to building microbiomes and architectural design, bringing this leadership and cross-disciplinary background into architectural design practice, teaching and research.
+Dr. Mark Fretz is Interim Co-Director, Institute for Health in the Built Environment and Assistant Professor of Architecture in the College of Design and director of the Institute’s industry research consortium, Build Health.
+Prior to studying and practicing architecture, Mark was a Lieutenant Commander in the U.S. Public Health Service Commissioned Corps and has transitioned from investigating oral microbiomes to building microbiomes and architectural design, bringing this transdisciplinary background into architectural design practice, teaching and research.

 As a designer, Mark has worked on projects ranging from product design to healthcare, housing, embassy, and commercial building typologies to district scale master planning.
-As a researcher and former clinician, he synthesizes this inter-disciplinary background to facilitate knowledge exchange between the Institute’s Build Health industry research consortium, research labs, external collaborators and community.
-His research and teaching focuses on exploring the unseen experiential design elements in the built environment that affect human health across multiple scales ranging from microbes and molecules to energy and carbon.
+As a researcher and former clinician, he synthesizes this transdisciplinary background to facilitate knowledge exchange between the Institute’s Build Health industry research consortium, research labs, external collaborators and community.
+His research, teaching and creative practice focus on exploring the unseen experiential design elements in the built environment that affect human health across multiple scales ranging from microbes and molecules to energy and carbon.
 An important theme in this exploration includes understanding how human migration from outdoor to indoor dwelling has affected evolutionary mechanisms connected with health and how architectural design can restore these relationships.